Gain Biotherapeutic Insights with Receptor Occupancy Assays via Flow Cytometry

 • Rigorous quality control in accordance with relevant regulatory requirements, including GCLP

 Different approaches can be taken to investigate the binding capabilities of biotherapeutics depending on the reagents available.
-At CellCarta, we have the capabilities to investigate them all.

 Section image

-Competing vs. non-competing antibodies:
+Competing vs non-competing antibodies:

 Section image

-Saturated vs. non-saturated with direct detection of the drug:
+Saturated vs non-saturated with direct detection of the drug:

-Half of the sample is saturated with the drug product, ensuring that all available target sites are bound by the drug, providing the number of total available targets.
-The other half is not saturated, reflecting how the target is bound by the drug product in the patient.
 The drug product is then detected through a secondary antibody staining and the ratio of the “unsaturated” sample over the “saturated” provides the level of RO of the drug product.

 This assay is particularly useful when monoclonal antibodies to the receptor are not available.